 - The larger the screen, the more electricity it uses - keep in mind that TVs appear smaller in stores than they will in your living room.

-- Look for energy rating labels to compare models - the more stars the more energy efficient the television.
-The lower the energy consumption in kWh per year the less the television will cost to run.
+- Look for the Energy Rating Label to compare models - the more stars, the more energy efficient the television.
+The lower the energy consumption in kWh per year, the less the television will cost to run.

 Smart use of televisions